Contextualized Visual Personalization in Vision-Language Models: Experimental Configurations

 \paragraph{Used VLMs} For generating dialogues, we employ the VLM \texttt{Qwen/Qwen3-VL-30B-A3B-Instruct-FP8}.
 To generate MCQA pairs from these dialogues and to calculate accuracy-based VR via an \emph{LLM-as-a-judge}, we use the \texttt{Qwen/Qwen3-30B-A3B-Instruct-2507-FP8} LLM.
 Across all experiments, the decoding temperature is fixed to \texttt{0.0} to ensure deterministic generation.

 \paragraph{Design of Diagnostic Personalization Tasks} We design a suite of diagnostic tasks to evaluate \emph{implicit visual personalization} in VLMs.
 These diagnostics are guided by a core principle: the model must \emph{recognize} the individual depicted in a query image using visual evidence and \emph{retrieve} relevant personalized experiences from contextual memory, while shortcut behaviors that bypass visual grounding are explicitly disallowed.
 Collectively, these tasks are designed to quantitatively assess a model’s ability to perform personalized reasoning grounded in visual identity.
+An overview of the diagnostic tasks is illustrated in Figure~\ref{fig:downstream}.

 To construct the diagnostic tasks, we require multiple images of the same individual to enable identity-level reasoning across contexts.
 We therefore sample 50 individuals from the MMPB dataset~\cite{kim2025mmpb}, collecting 4 images per person, resulting in a total of 200 human images.
 For each individual, one image is used as the \emph{query image}, while the remaining three images are used within contextual dialogues.